Have you planned a holiday that involves a long haul flight with your child!?

 The JetKids Bed Box is a complete and utter game changer for parents who have young kids.
 It happens to be a baby and toddler bed in a box, or if you have older kids (up to the age of 7) it works as a nifty footrest!
 Talk about a nifty travel item!

 We all know that when we have a baby on a flight, we could book seats at the bassinette.
 But the bassinette seats can be quite tricky to come by.
 Not only that, but we found that our baby outgrew the aeroplane bassinettes around 10 months of age, which meant that we were left holding a sleeping baby for long extended periods of time (which meant little to no sleep for us).
+It's not the best way to start a holiday with your baby!

 The JetKids Bed Box is a great alternative and is guaranteed to make your flying experience with your young child just that bit easier.